Kandahar: 21st century

 In October 2001, as part of Operation Enduring Freedom, the United States Navy began hitting targets inside the city by precision-guided cruise missiles that were fired from the Persian Gulf.
 These targets were the airport and buildings that were occupied by the Taliban, including Arab families who had arrived several years earlier and were residing in the area.
 About a month later, the Taliban began surrendering in mass numbers to a private militia that had been formed by Gul Agha Sherzai and Hamid Karzai.
 Kandahar once again fell into the hands of Sherzai, who had control over the area before the rise of the Taliban.
 He was transferred in 2003 and replaced by Yousef Pashtun until Asadullah Khalid took the post in 2005.
-The current Governor of the province is Toryalai Wesa.
-He was appointed by President Hamid Karzai in December 2008 after Rahmatullah Raufi's four-month rule.
+Toryalai Wesa was appointed Governor of the province by President Hamid Karzai in December 2008 after Rahmatullah Raufi's four-month rule.

-As of 2002, Kandahar International Airport is used by members of the United States armed forces and NATO's International Security Assistance Force (ISAF).
-NATO began training the newly formed Afghan National Police and are now given the security responsibility of the city.
-The military of Afghanistan, backed by NATO forces, has gradually expanded its authority and presence throughout most of the country.
-The 205th Corps of the Afghan National Army is based at Kandahar and provides military assistance to the south of the country.
-The Canadian Forces maintain their military command headquarters at Kandahar, heading the Regional Command South of the NATO led International Security Assistance Force in Kandahar Province.
-The Taliban also have supporters inside the city reporting on events.
+In 2002, Kandahar International Airport started to be used by members of the United States armed forces and NATO's International Security Assistance Force (ISAF).
+NATO began training the newly formed Afghan National Police and provided security responsibility of the city.
+The military of Afghanistan, backed by NATO forces, gradually expanded its authority and presence throughout most of the country.
+The 205th Corps of the Afghan National Army was based at Kandahar and provided military assistance to the south of the country.
+The Canadian Forces maintained their military command headquarters at Kandahar, heading the Regional Command South of the NATO led International Security Assistance Force in Kandahar Province.
+The Taliban also had supporters inside the city reporting on events.

 NATO forces expanded the Afghan police force for the prevention of a Taliban comeback in Kandahar, the militants' "spiritual birthplace" and a strategic key to ward off the Taliban insurgency, as a part of a larger effort that also aimed to deliver services such as electricity and clean drinking water that the Taliban could not provide – encouraging support for the government in a city that was once the Taliban's headquarters.
 The most significant battle between NATO troops and the Taliban lasted throughout the summer of 2006, culminating in Operation Medusa.
 The Taliban failed to defeat the Western troops in open warfare, which marked a turn in their tactics towards IED emplacement.
 In June 2008, it was reported that over 1,000 inmates had escaped from Sarposa prison.
 In Spring 2010, the province and the city of Kandahar became a target of American operations following Operation Moshtarak in the neighbouring Helmand Province.
 In March 2010, U.S. and NATO commanders released details of plans for the biggest offensive of the war against the Taliban insurgency.